FAQs

 -

-In the offices of LISA (the London Initiative for Safe AI), which is also home to organisations (e.g., Apollo Research, BlueDot Impact), several other AI safety researcher development programmes (e.g., LASR Labs, MATS extension, PIBBS, Pivotal), and many individual researchers (independent and externally affiliated).
+The programme will take place in the LISA workspace (the London Initiative for Safe AI).
+LISA is also home to organisations (e.g., Apollo Research, BlueDot Impact), several other AI safety researcher development programmes (e.g., LASR Labs, MATS extension, PIBBS, Pivotal), and many individual researchers (independent and externally affiliated).

 -

-We will cover all reasonable travel expenses (which will vary depending on where the participant is from) as well as visa assistance, where needed.
-Accommodation and meals, drinks, & snacks will also all be included.
+We will cover all reasonable travel expenses (which will vary depending on where the participant is from) as well as VISA assistance where necessary.
+Accommodation and meals, drinks, and snacks will also all be included.

-We hope that money will not be a barrier for promising candidates who want to attend this programme.
+We endeavour to ensure that money is not a barrier for promising candidates wishing to attend the programme.

 -